oscarpfernandez/immudbcc/README.md

 ---

-# 3. Algorithm description.

-## 3.1 Object Insertion.

-So, considering the problem a bit more generically, for any given object:
+So, let's frame the problem more formally.

+For a given JSON document object:
 * Perform the marshaling of the object's tree:
     * Each path represents the tree's depth-first transversal.
     * Each path is prefixed by the assigned ObjectID.